Add To Favorites

 Curious about toothy tyrants?
 Research the differences between alligators and crocodiles and then make your own marshy monster.

-Look at pictures of alligators and note their unique physical characteristics.
+Students research Alligators.
+Have them look at pictures of alligators and note their unique physical characteristics.
 How are they different from crocodiles?
-What can you tell about their habitat and lifestyle by their appearance?
-When you have the information you need, sculpt an accurate replica of an alligator.
+What can they tell about their habitat and lifestyle by their appearance?
+When they have gathered the information they need, have students sculpt an accurate replica of an alligator.
 Here’s how the one pictured was made.

 Use a small recycled plastic container such as a salad dressing bottle as an armature.
 The neck of the bottle is the tail.
 Tape on chunks of crumpled aluminum foil to smooth out and shape the head and body.

 Cover the entire head and body with a thin layer of Crayola Model Magic® compound.
 Shape an open mouth.
 Model Magic sticks to itself and most surfaces.

 Students use modeling tools or their fingers to indent eye sockets and nostrils.
 Roll out two small balls and place them in the eye sockets.
 Add pupils.

 Create legs by rolling four long tubes, making them thicker at one end.
 Fold to form alligator legs.
 Create toes by rolling small, pointy hotdog shapes.
 Add them to the end of the legs.